The Civic is committed to good governance and has embarked upon the journey of compliance with the Governance Code.

 Click here to view Constitution of Civic Theatre Company Limited by Guarantee.

-The Civic Theatre keeps detailed books and records of accounts and maintains strict financial controls.
+The Civic keeps detailed books and records of accounts and maintains strict financial controls.
 The organisation is transparent in its audited financial statements.
-The Civic Theatre has adopted the guidelines given in the Statement of Recommended Practice (SORP) for charities as outlined in the Arts Council’s document ‘Recommended Guidelines for Financial Reporting’.
+The Civic has adopted the guidelines given in the Statement of Recommended Practice (SORP) for charities as outlined in the Arts Council’s document ‘Recommended Guidelines for Financial Reporting’.

 Click here to view a copy of the most recent set of accounts (2017).